smeggingsmegger/VeryPrettyTable/README.md

 == Copying a table ==

-You can call the `copy` method on a PrettyTable object without arguments to return an identical independent copy of the table.
+You can call the `copy` method on a VeryPrettyTable object without arguments to return an identical independent copy of the table.

-If you want a copy of a PrettyTable object with just a subset of the rows, you can use list slicing notation:
+If you want a copy of a VeryPrettyTable object with just a subset of the rows, you can use list slicing notation:

 new_table = old_table[0:5]